moleculerjs/site/source/docs/0.14/balancing.md

 ```

 ### Latency-based strategy
-This strategy selects a node which has the lowest latency, measured by periodic ping commands.
+This strategy selects a node that has the lowest latency, measured by periodic ping commands.
 Notice that the strategy only ping one node / host.
-Due to the node list can be very long, it gets samples and selects the host with the lowest latency from only samples instead of the whole node list.
+Since the node list can be very long, it gets samples and selects the host with the lowest latency only from a sample instead of the whole node list.

 **Usage**
 ```js